 “The problem was [that] the pipes were not there to get that [information] back to do the exploitation necessary to help the special operators on the ground continue to take the fight to the enemy,” Gallagher said.
 “So, we had to find a creative solution.”

 Installing terrestrial fiber links was not an option, said Gallagher, who at the time was a senior information officer assigned to U.S. Central Command.
-So the Army turned to the commercial satellite sector, in particular a constellation of broadband satellites in Medium Earth Orbit (MEO) to provide the necessary connectivity at about the cost as installing a high-speed terrestrial network.
+So the Army turned to the commercial satellite sector, in particular, they leveraged a constellation of broadband satellites in Medium Earth Orbit (MEO) to provide the necessary connectivity at about 60% of the cost of GEO backhaul.

 “It required a lot of engineering, a tail circuit and a whole lot of creative planning but ultimately our intelligence surveillance and reconnaissance capability was enhanced by an innovative partnership between the CENTCOM team and industry,” Gallagher said.
 “And we solved the problem.”